MadsJensen/intro_to_scientific_computing/course_description.md

 ### ECTS ###
 ??????????
 (2.1) MJ: isn't this calculated based on the hours the course takes?

+### Criteria for participation ###

+University degree in medicine, dentistry, nursing, or Master's degree in other fields and/or postgraduate research fellows (PhD students and research-year students).

 ### Head of course ###
 Mads Jensen